aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-tables/keeping-tables-and-rows-from-breaking-across-pages/_index.md

 ﻿---
-title: Keeping Tables and Rows from Breaking across Pages
+title: Keeping Tables and Rows from Breaking across Pages in Java
+articleTitle: Keeping Tables and Rows from Breaking across Pages
+linktitle: Keeping Tables and Rows from Breaking across Pages
 description: "Control table layout among document pages using Aspose.Words for Java."
 type: docs
 weight: 80